The Four Questions To Answer

 3. Is there a specific area of law in which I’d like to work?
 And why not the alternatives?

 4. Am I good enough?

-The Careers Advisor will tell you that you that if you’re doing a Law degree, there are really only two exit strategies – the Solicitor route, or the Bar.
+The Careers Advisor will tell you that if you’re doing a Law degree, there are really only two exit strategies – the Solicitor route, or the Bar.
 In reality, there are a host of jobs in the law, each with different skill sets required.
 Doing a Law degree does not mean that you’ll be a lawyer, any more than doing a degree in Politics makes you a politician.
 It does, however, give you a particular way of thinking, and of analysing material.

 That said, some people are suited to work with the written word, some with oral advocacy, some with people, some with esoteric research.
 Importantly, there is no one combination which makes an individual a barrister or a solicitor.
 The skills of a criminal advocate bear little resemblance to drafting a complex multi-party contract.
 The empathy required when working with injured clients is completely different to the number-crunching that might be required in commercial litigation.